 PJ pulled this graph from Company B’s analytics, and it's easy to pick out the blue peaks, which represent current spiking bounce rates compared to previous numbers (the orange line).
 Company B’s bounce rate rose 37% and Company A’s rates also increased, but by a lesser 6%.
 Knowing that the only difference between the two sites is mobile-friendliness, these numbers have huge implications for a company that’s deciding whether or not to optimize its mobility.

 More and more traffic is rooted in mobile devices.
 For sites that don’t optimize, they will see their numbers begin to fall, whereas mobile-friendly sites will see an increase in their traffic.
 Mobile traffic decreased by 9% for Company B, but Company A actually saw a modest increase in traffic by 5% this last month, most likely because they have a mobile-responsive landing page.

 5) Total web users has increased 17.6% since Mobilegeddon

 A mobile-optimized site is able to capitalize on that increase, but those who have yet to take the plunge will likely miss out on a whole slew of potential users.
 The CWS team, for example, has worked to make our own website mobile friendly, and we’ve not only seen positive trends in all these fields (sessions, Google listing, etc.), but PJ points out that we’ve also increased our organic web traffic by 20% since Mobilegeddon.

 What you share with the world is important!
 It may be a bit scary, and it may take a little time to become familiar with mobile optimization, but Mobilegeddon isn’t going away.
 Mobile-responsiveness is an essential part of increasing your web presence, and we hope that you’ll join us on our journey to embrace it.

-Just starting your mobile journey?
-We can help!
+Just start your website's mobile upgrade.
+We can help.